|

 If a defendant makes a timely motion specified immediately below,

-in accordance with the Federal Rules of Criminal Procedure, an appeal
+in accordance with the Federal Rules of Criminal Procedure, an

 (1) for judgment of acquittal;